hsbc/xlMon/README.md

 # xlMon

 ## Summary
-xlMon is a C# Excel COM Add-In for Windows that monitors an Excel session and sends metrics over UDP for a backend to analyse. xlMon collects information about the add-ins that are configured to run on start-up, general information about the Excel session and machine, as well as the full UNC path of workbooks opened and the length of time that they have been open.
+xlMon is an Excel COM Add-In for Windows that monitors an Excel session and sends metrics over UDP for a backend to analyse. xlMon collects information about the add-ins that are configured to run on start-up, general information about the Excel session and machine, as well as the full UNC path of workbooks opened and the length of time that they have been open.

-You could look at the times that workbooks were open, the patterns around when they are opened etc to determine how important they are.
+A large organisation could look at the times that workbooks were open, the patterns around when they are opened etc to determine how important they are.

 The repo consists of a single Visual Studio solution, containing two C# projects.
 1) A COM Add-In that is installed and run inside the Excel process, that needs to be deployed and registered on the user’s machine.